 A large local herd population enables us to maintain a shot opportunity success rate.
 In fact, in the last 3 years, we have maintained a 100% opportunity rate.
 Many of our archery hunters have had multiple options!

 We are able to hunt elk from three different camp locations.
 This gives us the flexibility to be where the elk are at the time you are here hunting.

+This is five day of hunting, the pack in and pack out days are not counted as hunting days.
 Our highly qualified guides put in the time and do the research to help make your hunt a success.

 We have quality archery and rifle hunting in our area!

 We highly recommend conditioning yourself before embarking on your trip.
 The high altitude and rugged terrain are obstacles that are less inhibiting as you hunt if you take the time to prepare yourself physically.
 As you plan, remember, also, that there will be some unavoidable riding, thus, spending some time on horseback prior to your hunt is advised.
 The more physically conditioned you are, the more hunting options and opportunities will be available to you.
 Hunting here is a physical activity, you will likely be up well before the sun and riding or walking much of the day.

 This season starts at the beginning of September, and the mountains are alive with bugling animals.
 The elk are grouping up and we can go to where they are.

 Generally, the weather is mild at this time, especially earlier in the month, but there will likely be some snow before the season ends and temps will range from 0 to 60 degrees.

 On this hunt, there is both hiking and horseback riding required and some physical conditioning is strongly suggested.
 We can often locate the elk by their bugling and may travel long distances to get to the largest bull.
 Typically elk hunting occurs at lower elevations than our deer hunting, usually within 7,000 to 9,500 feet.
 It consists of mostly heavy timber and open grassy pockets or meadows.